The power of social distancing

 March 27, 2020

-To slow the spread of the novel coronavirus disease (COVID-19), the U.S. Centers for Disease Control and Prevention has encouraged Americans to practice social distancing.
+To slow the spread of COVID-19, the U.S. Centers for Disease Control and Prevention (CDC) has encouraged Americans to practice social distancing.
 But what is social distancing, and how is it done?

-Social distancing is one of a number of tools that can slow the spread of COVID-19.
+Social distancing is one of a number of tools that can slow the spread of this respiratory virus.
 This technique specifically refers to different ways of keeping people separated, such as:

 - Working from home instead of an office